Author picture Fongang Rodrique

 Retrying error or failed events

-In case there are any failed events that don’t make it to your destination for some reason, Hookdeck provides an ability for you to retry any attempts to deliver any failed or error event.
+In case there are any failed events that don't make it to your destination for some reason, Hookdeck provides an ability for you to retry the event.
+This attempts to resend the event to the destination.

 To retry a failed event: